Robust Change Detection for Large-Scale Data Streams: Introduction

-In the sequential change-point literature for high-dimensional data, while the sparsity issue has been investigated, no research has been done on the robustness issue.
-To be more specific, the sparsity has been first addressed by \cite{xie:2013} using a semi-Bayesian approach, and later by \cite{Wang:2015} using shrinkage-estimation-based schemes. \cite{chan:2015} developed asymptotic optimality theory for large-scale independent Gaussian data streams.
-Unfortunately all these methods are sensitive to outliers since they are based on the likelihood function of specific parametric models (e.g..
-Gaussian) of the observations.
-Meanwhile, regarding the robustness issue, research is available for monitoring one-dimensional streaming data: rank-based method in \cite{gordon:1994,gordon:1995}, kernel-based method in \cite{desobry:2005}, or least-favorable-distribution method in \cite{unnikrishnan:2011}.
-Unfortunately it is unclear how to extend these existing robust methods from one-dimension to high-dimension when we also need to deal with the sparsity issue in which there is uncertainty on the subset of affected local components or features.
+In the literature of sequential change-point detection for a large number of data streams, to the best of our knowledge, while the sparsity issue has been investigated, no research has been done on the robustness issue.
+To be more specific, the sparsity has been first addressed by \cite{xie:2013} using a semi-Bayesian approach and later by \cite{Wang:2015} using shrinkage-estimation-based schemes. \cite{chan:2015} developed asymptotic optimality theory for large-scale independent Gaussian data streams.
+Unfortunately, all these methods are sensitive to outliers since they are based on the likelihood function of specific parametric models (e.g. Gaussian) of the observations.
+Meanwhile, regarding the robustness issue, research is available for monitoring one- or low- dimensional streaming data such as rank-based method in \cite{gordon:1994,gordon:1995}, kernel-based method in \cite{desobry:2005}.
+However, these nonparametric methodologies generally lose detection efficiency under specific parametric or semi-parametric models.
+By considering the worst-case of the outlier distribution, \cite{unnikrishnan:2011} formulated the problem of finding the optimal robust change detection procedure by solving a minimax problem.
+However, the resulting optimal test is based on the least-favorable-pair distributions of two uncertainty sets, which depends on the information of outliers.
+More importantly, it is unclear how to extend their method from monitoring a single data stream to monitoring multiple data streams when we also need to deal with the sparsity issue in which there is uncertainty on the subset of affected data streams.